arkanivasarkar/Bacterial-Cell-Classification/README.md

 Transfer Learning was also implemented using VGG16, but it did not gave significant results.

-The trained CNN model is present in `/Trained model` folder.
+The trained CNN model is present in `Trained model` folder.